This post was originally published in 2021

 17 Kersting Ct, Sierra Madre, CA 91024

 If you’ve never been to Sierra Madre before, you’re in for a big surprise.
-Not only does this town has a Western feel to it, but it also has an interesting mix of Asians and white conservatives.
+A small quaint town in the foothills of the San Gabriel mountains with a Wild West feel to it.

-After I read that Mother Moo Creamery had been ranked as one the best ice cream in Southern California on a regular basis, I had to go try it.
+After I read that Mother Moo Creamery had been ranked as one the best ice cream in Southern California on a regular basis, I had to try it.
 All the ice cream at Mother Moo is organic and made on the premises.
-I chose one scoop of the Fresh Peach flavor but I was not enthused with it at all — too milky for me.
+I chose one scoop of the fresh peach flavor but I was not enthused with it at all — too milky for me.
 I later read that they use organic Straus Farms milk in their ice cream base, which left a not-so-pleasant milk aftertaste in my mouth.
-I didn’t want to give up on them so I drove back to Sierra Madre a second time to give them another try.
-This time, I picked their organic Strawberry flavor.
-Unfortunately, I came across the same issue: it was too milky and the flavor from the fruit was too subtle.
+I didn’t want to give up on them so I drove back to Sierra Madre a second time.
+This time, I picked their organic strawberry flavor.
+Unfortunately, I came across the same issue: it was too milky and the flavor from the fruit was very subtle.
 I’m not saying it was bad, but it was just not for me.

 With this being said, don’t let my opinion deter you from making the trek to Mother Moo.
 They have so many flavors and it’s possible that I picked the wrong ones.

 The general consensus among the 5-star Yelp reviews is that Mother Moo’s ice cream is milky, creamy and delicious.
-One of their most popular flavors is their Triple Milk ice cream, a milk-flavored ice cream!
+One of their most popular flavors is their Triple Milk ice cream!
 They really embrace the moo.
 Different strokes for different folks I guess!
 I personally don’t want my ice cream to have a very noticeable dairy flavor.

 Mother Moo Creamery was also featured on HBO’s hit show Big Little Lies.